Deploy Kuma on Docker

 type: builtin' | kumactl apply --file -

 After enabling mTLS, all traffic is encrypted and secure.
-However, you can no longer access the demo-app directly, meaning http://localhost:25000 will no longer work.
+However, you can no longer access the demo-app directly, meaning http://127.0.0.1:25050 will no longer work.
 This happens for two reasons:

 2. When you try to call demo-app using a browser or other HTTP client, you are essentially acting as an external client without a valid TLS certificate.
 Since all services are now required to present a certificate signed by the ca-1 Certificate Authority, the connection is rejected.
 Only services within the default mesh, which are assigned valid certificates, can communicate with each other.